gradientgeeks/nyaya/README.md

-# Intelligent Agent for Legal Document Analysis using RAG, Role Classifier, and Multi-turn Conversation Support
+# Intelligent Agent for Legal Document Analysis using RAG & Role Classifier

 ---